 The New Forest Housing Review Group’s report sets out the approach for allocating Forestry England properties in the New Forest and setting rents.

-A number of changes will be made as a result of the review, these include:
+A number of changes have been made as a result of the review, these include:

 - A new, open and transparent way to decide who can rent a property, which gives priority to those that demonstrate a commitment to commoning and are delivering the widest public benefit through their activities.